 I then asked my friends what they prefer.
 Overwhelmingly, guys I have asked claim to prefer brunettes.
 And as an interesting observation, if you happen to flip through a Victoria’s Secret catalog, (as I often do, hahaha) the majority of models are brunette (only 28% of the models in the particular catalog I looked in were blonde).**

 Finally, for some legitimate scientific evidence: research from Florida State University has shown that men prefer women with long brown hair to anything else.
-Of the men polled, 46% preferred women with brown hair, 27% preferred black, 19% preferred blondes, and only 7% preferred redheads (if you are a redhead, don't be sad.
-Oddly, research shows that redhead women have more sex than brunettes or blondes.).
+Of the men polled, 46% preferred women with brown hair, 27% preferred black, 19% preferred blondes, and only 7% preferred redheads.
+Further research also suggests the same thing.

 A few decades ago, men might have indeed preferred blondes.
 Though, this is probably because Marilyn Monroe, who was the dominant sex symbol at the time, had blonde hair.
 Since women realized that men found her incredibly attractive, they tried to copy her, which meant trying to be blonde.